ucd-library/gh-webhook-gcb-connector/README.md

 # Overview

 Initiate Google Cloud Build (GCB), builds from Github Webhooks (GHW).
-The Github webhook will POST to Google Cloud Run (GCR) endpoint, verify action to perform, the execute GCB build.
+The Github webhook will POST to Google Cloud Run (GCR) endpoint, verify action to perform, then execute GCB build.
 Think of this as a filter service for GitHub messages, filtering to specific (if any) GCB actions.

 The `config.js` file in this repository will be responsible for setting up which repositories, with which actions, should preform which builds.